 Erected 2008 by City of West Columbia, Texas with the help of Nita Kennemer.
 (Marker Number 14749.)

 Location.
 29° 8.679′ N, 95° 38.85′ W. Marker is in West Columbia, Texas, in Brazoria County.
 Marker is on East Brazos Avenue, on the right when traveling west.
+Between 16th and 17th Streets.
 Touch for map.
-Between 16th and 17th Streets.
 Marker is at or near this postal address: 100 E. Brazos Ave., West Columbia TX 77486, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within one mile of this marker, measured as the crow flies.
-Columbia Rosenwald School (about 700 feet away, measured in a direct line); Columbia (approx. 0.2 miles away); Columbia United Methodist Church (approx. ¼ mile away); Old Columbia Cemetery (approx. ¼ mile away); Vietnam Veterans Memorial (approx. 0.3 miles away); Near Site of First Capitol of the Republic of Texas (approx. 0.3 miles away); Home of George B. McKinstry (approx. 0.8 miles away); Site of the Home of Josiah Hughes Bell (approx. one mile away).
+At least 8 other markers are within walking distance of this marker.
+First Capitol of the Republic of Texas (a few steps from this marker); Columbia Rosenwald School (about 700 feet away, measured in a direct line); Columbia (approx. 0.2 miles away); Columbia United Methodist Church (approx. ¼ mile away); Old Columbia Cemetery (approx. ¼ mile away); Vietnam Veterans Memorial (approx. 0.3 miles away); Near Site of First Capitol of the Republic of Texas (approx. 0.3 miles away); Home of George B. McKinstry (approx. 0.8 miles away).
 Touch for a list and map of all markers in West Columbia.

 More about this marker.
 The site of the First Capital of the Republic of Texas was first identified by a monument placed at the site by the State Centennial Committee in 1938.

 A replica of the First Capital building is located a few blocks away and displays a Texas Historical Marker, but for years, the original site was not identified other than with the State Centennial Committee monument.